tonny767/expenses-simulation/README.md

 * Worker health checks
 * Auto-restart workers
 * Swagger
-* Docker-ready environment
-* Metrics and structured logging
+* Metrics and structured logging for more modules

 ---
 ## 10. Testing